JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/creations.md

 - `string`: A file to be created
 - `[string, CreatedFileOptions]`: A file to be created with [`fsPromises.writeFile` options](https://nodejs.org/api/fs.html#fspromiseswritefilefile-data-options):
   - `mode`: Integer mode, such as `0o777` to make executable

-That would instruct the `create` engine to create a `.github/` directory if it doesn't exist yet, then create a `.github/CODE_OF_CONDUCT.md` file.

 For example, this Block generates an executable `.husky/pre-commit` file: